 Want to get regular updates from Elisa?
 Sign up for The Writing Rundown, and we'll send our best writing resources

 and content every weekend - straight to your inbox!

 Elisa started her love affair with language before she could walk, throwing hysterical tantrums as a one-year-old if her family would not read to her on demand.
 Constantly curled up with books and journals, she refined her studies at the University of Maine (Stephen King's alma mater!) where she dual majored in Creative Writing and Classical Studies, with a minor in Latin.
 Needless to say, she had high aspirations of writing inspiring haiku poems on the pizza boxes she was inevitably going to end up delivering with those degrees (which is part of why she did not finish her degree; also, she was wasting $20K a year for an education she could have gotten for $1.50 in late fees at the public library).

-She ended up in the illustrious world of insurance sales for ten years, working her way up from licking envelopes at a reception desk to becoming an agency field specialist for the state's management office, due to her mastery of words and passion for understanding stories in sales situations.
-She previously worked as the managing editor for the Tropical MBA and Dynamite Circle communities, where she spent her time strategizing, creating, and curating content and events with Dan Andrews and Ian Schoen for their audience and members.
+She ended up in the illustrious world of insurance sales for ten years, working her way up from licking envelopes at a reception desk to becoming an agency field specialist for the state's management office.
+She began her traveling and entrepreneurial journeys working as the managing editor for the Tropical MBA and Dynamite Circle communities, where she spent her time strategizing, creating, and curating content and events with Dan Andrews and Ian Schoen for their audience and members.

 A location independent entrepreneur, she has lived and has traveled through many Southeast Asian, North American, and European countries.
 Her most notable accomplishment in travel has been getting hit head-on by another motorbike on a busy two-way street in Bali, which ended with emergency surgery in an Indonesian hospital and a month of bed-rest and rehabilitation.
 She fought through and has some badass scars to prove it.